Golda Meir, Prime Minister of Israel

 “Established in 1993, the Center is a nonpartisan, educational project.
 The not-for-profit Center is connected to the Political Science Department at MSU Denver and offers programming for the historic Golda Meir House and Museum located on the Auraria Campus in Denver.
 Because Golda Meir was twice an immigrant to new lands before becoming a world leader, the Center pays particular attention to the idea that leadership can emerge from the most unlikely places.”

-The Golda Meir Center for Political Leadership is the third stop on our Colorado Author Adventures Trail!
+The Golda Meir House Museum is the fourth stop on our Colorado Author Adventures Trail.